Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Rakish :

 \ rā-kish \ adjective; having or displaying a dashing, jaunty, or slightly disreputable quality or appearance.
-Also, having a trim or streamlined appearance suggestive of speed.
+And also, having a trim or streamlined appearance suggestive of speed.

 "While Chad Jr. thought his clothes to be quite rakish, Charlotte burned them all and checked to see if Old Navy was having a sale."